Garden Kitchen at Kettle’s Yard

 You may well have sampled the delights of The Garden Kitchen on a visit to their café in Cambridge University Botanic Garden, and now you can enjoy a mix of café and culture with a visit to their site at Cambridge’s renowned contemporary art gallery, Kettle’s Yard.

-It really is a dream location – close to the city centre, housed within the recently developed gallery building, and with the added advantage in the summer of the use of one of Cambridge’s prettiest church gardens next door at Saint Peter’s.
-Of course, we thoroughly recommend a look around the gallery and wonderful Kettle’s Yard house, but just going for the café itself is firmly on the list of ‘must visit’.
+It really is a dream location – close to the city centre, housed within the gallery building, and with the added advantage in the summer of the use of one of Cambridge’s prettiest church gardens next door at Saint Peter’s (perfect for enjoying a Pimms in the sunshine).
+Of course, we thoroughly recommend a look around the gallery and wonderful Kettle’s Yard house, but if you want to feed your body as well as your mind, the café itself is firmly on the list of ‘must visit’, especially as it’s one of The Guardian’s ‘50 Best Museum Cafes’ in the UK not to miss!